Assasz/rmr/README.md

 **Representation** of the resource is just a formatted content of the response.
-Operation should not know the output format of the resource, but it should expose that resource in normalized form instead.
-It's formatter's responsibility to render resource in a wire format - JSON or XML in this case.
+Operation should not know the output format of the resource, but it should expose that resource in normalized form instead - then it's formatter's responsibility to render resource in a wire format - JSON or XML in this case.

-### If you want to play too...
+### Installation

 Clone repository and install dependencies: